-7KBW is committed to the fair recruitment of the best candidates from the widest possible pool of talent.
+7 King’s Bench Walk recognises the vital importance of improving diversity at the Bar and ensuring it is accessible to, and inclusive of, the society it serves.
+We are committed to the fair recruitment of the best candidates from the widest possible pool of talent.

 The promotion of equality and diversity is a central consideration in the design and implementation of our recruitment processes.
-In particular, we use the same objective and fair criteria for all candidates, assessing candidates solely on merit, irrespective of race (including colour, nationality, citizenship and ethnic or national origin), sex, sexual orientation, gender reassignment, pregnancy/maternity, marital status or civil partnership, age, religion, belief (including political persuasion) or disability.
+All members of our selection panels are trained in fair recruitment and selection processes.
+We use the same objective and fair criteria for all candidates, assessing candidates solely on merit, irrespective of race (including colour, nationality, citizenship and ethnic or national origin), sex, sexual orientation, gender reassignment, pregnancy/maternity, marital status or civil partnership, age, religion, belief (including political persuasion) or disability.

-Concerning disability, we will make reasonable adjustments to the application process for pupillage and tenancy for disabled applicants.
+We will make reasonable adjustments to the application process for pupillage and tenancy for disabled applicants.

 For more on our commitment to equality and diversity, please click here.